RitobrotoMukherjee/invoicing-auth-based-full-stack-app/README.md

 # MERN Invoicing

->  A MERN stack application.
+>  A MEAN stack application.
 It's a simple auth based invoicing app, with 2 simple pages:- 1.
 Login and 2.
 List Invoice.
 User creation can only be done by **super admin**.
 Only **super admin** can see the **user's list**.
 Respective user can manage their respective set of Invoices through their dashboard.

 ## Built With

-- MERN stack
+- MEAN stack
 - Vercel for deployment

 ## Live Demo (if available 😉)